AbhishekGhosh/kim_uno_remix/README.md

 KIM Uno is a MOS/Commodore KIM-1 emulator for Arduino.
 This code is intended for the KIM Uno PCB, but actually runs on most newer Arduinos using ATMega 328p spec or newer micros.

 This "remix" takes the original KIM-1 emulation codebase from Oscar, which and changes some things around for expandability and reusability.
-One thing removed is the calculator and floating point library.
+Some things have been removed to make space for the additional functionality, including his calculator and floating point library.

-Planned differences:
+"Remixed" differences:
 - Easily configurable ROM layouts (in progress)
+- Easy-loaded programs to RAM (see memory.c)
 - PC version will updated use the same source files (cpu.c, kimuno.ino) directly
-- Remove ROM hooks for display and keyboard, and simulate RIOT hardware instead
-- I2C expansion devices: (future)
+- I2C expansion devices: (future, maybe)
   - Framebuffer/TV Out
   - PS2 Keyboard

 --------
 New features implemented:
 - config.h set up for setting platform, system configuration, version
-	- New keys to replace ctrl-keys over serial: (mirror mode)
+- New keys to replace ctrl-keys over serial for usability: (mirror mode)
-		- 'g' - GO
+ - 'g' - GO - go
-		- 's' - ST
+ - 's' - ST - stop
-		- 'r' - RS
+ - 'r' - RS - reset
-		- 'l' - AD (*L*ocation)
+ - 'l' - AD - address *L*ocation
-		- 'v' - DA (*V*alue)
+ - 'v' - DA - data *V*alue)
-		- 'p' - PC
+ - 'p' - PC - program counter
-	- "smart" serial - only "display" if there's serial traffic in
+- "smart" serial - only "display" if it detects serial traffic
 - Common anode/cathode LED support
+- display arragement configurability
+ - address and data start on specified digits
+ - decimal point for very narrow displays
+ - shift indicator position
 - customizable keypad support
 - 'shift' option for keypads smaller than 24 keys
 - Serial baud rate configurable
 - Calculator Mode removed
 - Floating Point ROM removed
 - various cleanups

 --------